Turkish academic: How the NowWeMOVE campaign is influencing sustainable urban development policies

 By Faris Karahan, Department of Landscape Architecture, Architecture and Design Faculty, Atatürk University, Erzurum, Turkey.

-Last month, the Turkish Union of Healthy Cities published an article of mine titled "Promotion of Active Life in Cities Green Infrastructure and Mobility Relationship” in Urban Magazine.
+Last month, the Turkish Healthy Cities Association published an article of mine titled "Promotion of Active Life in Cities Green Infrastructure and Mobility Relationship” in Citizen Magazine.
 The article features the European MOVE Week and NowWeMOVE campaign, as well as ISCA’s Inactivity Time Bomb research, as important initiatives in addressing urban problems linked with physical inactivity and promoting green city approaches such as active mobility and sustainable urban mobility policies.

 Cities face the risk of losing their identities, systems, structures and functions due to increasing population growth, rapidly developing technologies, lack of planning to address these and the multiplicity of the damage this can brings.
 In addition, we are witnessing the negative effects of climate change, and a more frequent occurrence of natural disasters.